All Episodes

 What?

-Who who declared war against us?
+Who declared war against us?

 Iran declared war against us?

-Oh, Al Qaeda did.
+Oh, Al-Qaeda did.

 Yeah.